 We left Monday morning and just got back yesterday afternoon.
 It was a solid fun adventure but draining.
 It was just me and hubby alternately (and/or simultaneously) taking care of our son.
 No other assistance, no yaya.

 - One bag only, maybe a back pack or a sling bag.
 Ideally with various sections to put baby items and some of your things.
-Carrying a lot of stuffs is totally a hassle and unnecessary.
+Carrying a lot of stuff is totally a hassle and unnecessary.
 I purchased a Starbucks mug at the HK airport (home bound) but I left the paper bag at the plane compartment and now Cebu Pacific cannot bring it back.
 Sometimes we just get too occupied and could not monitor each at hand.

 - Bring a stroller.
 It might appear unwanted from at-your-home perspective but trust me, when you are lining at Victoria Peak or attempting to shop at Tsim Sha Tsui, this stroller becomes an angel!

 - Muster your patience.
 You need a lot of this!
 I’d been so looking forward to ride the rides at Ocean Park but I only had the top of the mountain roller coaster, Mine Train.
 And Space Shuttle at Disneyland.
-So just don’t expect too much activities but rather, anticipate tantrums and diaper change as replacement.
+So just don’t expect too many activities but rather, anticipate tantrums and diaper change as a replacement.
 Argh.

 - If possible, try to visit cities that you have visited already.
 At least the “awe factor” being in the country for the second (or maybe nth time) is not as intense compared to being there the first time.
 The attention I would wish to devote over the streets of Hongkong is divided to pacify my son.
 I can imagine the heart ache if I can’t give my 100% while passing the Eiffel Tower in Paris.